Polygrammodes oxydalis

 Polygrammodes oxydalis is a moth in the family Crambidae.
 It was described by Achille Guenée in 1854.
 It is found in the southern United States, where it has been recorded from Georgia, Florida and southern Texas.
 It has also been reported from Costa Rica.
 Adults have been recorded on wing from May to October.
 The larvae feed on the roots of Vernonia species.

+Habitat and Distribution

+Polygrammodes oxydalis is predominantly found in the southern regions of the United States, particularly in states such as Georgia, Florida, and Texas.
+Its range extends to Central America, with confirmed sightings in Costa Rica.
+The moth inhabits environments where its larval host plants, particularly those in the Vernonia genus (often referred to as ironweeds), thrive.
+These plants typically grow in disturbed areas, open fields, and along roadsides, providing ample feeding opportunities for the larvae.
+The adult moths are most active during the warmer months, generally from May to October, coinciding with the blooming periods of their host plants.
+This timing is crucial for ensuring that larvae have adequate food sources upon hatching.